djalbat/occam-open-cli/README.md

   --log-level|-l                                 Set the log level when publishing

   --yes|-y                                       Initially answer yes to prompts

+  --tail|-t                                      Sets the size of the tail of the log messages when publishing.
+The default is ten.

+  --follow|-f                                    Show all of the log messages when publishing.
+The default is false.
 ```

 This is slightly different from `npm` in that `open` is usually executed from the parent directory of a project rather than from within the project sub-directory itself.